National Biodiversity Conference 2022

 Ireland’s second National Biodiversity Conference 2022 was held in Dublin Castle and online over two days on June 8th & 9, an initiative of the Department of Housing, Local Government and Heritage in support of Ireland’s Fourth National Biodiversity Action Plan.

 Follow #BiodCon22 on social media and register below for updates on the National Biodiversity Conference, the next National Biodiversity Action Plan and future biodiversity-related updates:

-The Department of Culture, Heritage, and the Gaeltacht is the statutory body for nature conservation in Ireland.
+The Department of Housing, Local Government and Heritage is the statutory body for nature conservation in Ireland.
 The National Parks and Wildlife Service, part of the Department, works to conserve a representative range of Irish ecosystems, to maintain and enhance populations of flora and fauna in Ireland, to designate and advise on the protection of habitats and species identified for nature conservation, to implement national and EU legislation and policies for nature conservation and biodiversity, to manage, maintain and develop State-owned National Parks and Nature Reserves, and to promote awareness of natural heritage and biodiversity issues.

 The National Biodiversity Conference 2022 is an important part of the public consultation process on Ireland's new National Biodiversity Action Plan by providing a platform for a diversity of voices to come together to discuss challenges, explore solutions and establish ways to collaborate more effectively on implementation.

 Biodiversity loss is a critical issue that impacts the natural world, our societies and our economies.
 Humans depend on nature for our survival.
 Ecosystems regulate the climate, fertilise soils, purify water, produce oxygen and pollinate our crops.
 Many have already seen irreversible changes, including in Ireland.
 What’s more, nature is our first and best line of defence against climate change.